dgraph-io/flock/README.md

 Flock has two parts,
-- [*Tweet loader*](./main.go) - Connects to [realtime Tweets][tweetsapi] via the Twitter Developer API and loads a graph model of Twitter into Dgraph viam utations.
+- [*Tweet loader*](./main.go) - Connects to [realtime Tweets][tweetsapi] via the Twitter Developer API and loads a graph model of Twitter into Dgraph via mutations.
 - [*Query client*](./client/main.go) - Runs interesting graph queries on the Tweets data stored in Dgraph.

 Here is the graph schema of Flock: